Switzerland: International Studies and Multilateral Diplomacy

 The program’s educational excursions give students access to leading experts and decision makers in the fields of diplomacy and international negotiations, trade, law, and the evolution of institutions.
 Students have a chance to experience some of the most magnificent and classical cities and sites in Europe.

-Brussels & Paris
+Brussels and Paris

 Both the capital of Belgium and the European Union, Brussels hosts important EU organizations as well as the headquarters of NATO.
 Students become acquainted with EU matters and structures and participate in contemporary debates on the evolution of regional integration in Europe.
 The city itself reflects both the traditions of multicultural Belgium and the rapid growth and influence of EU organizations.